SVRTK/auto-proc-svrtk/README.md

-- The repository and code for automation of [SVR](https://github.com/SVRTK/SVRTK) reconstruction and deep learning segmentaion were designed and created by [Alena Uus](https://github.com/alenauus).
+- The repository and code for automation of [SVR](https://github.com/SVRTK/SVRTK) reconstruction and deep learning segmentation were designed and created by [Alena Uus](https://github.com/alenauus).